A Hi-Fidelity Arrival…………#49 (the 50’s)

 Arturo Toscanini – Nine Beethoven Symphonies – 78 rpm recordings.

-Gary’s friend Hank Ball on the phone disclosing he had just bought his first 45 rpm records.
-Gary was impressed, the last single record he had purchased was a Bill Haley and the Comets 78 rpm recording of Rock Around The Clock for the families 78 rpm record player.
-Gary immediately on his way to join Hank, gazing for the first time at a 45 rpm phonograph record, his best friend having bought the current hit Don’t Be Cruel by the singer of heartbreak Hotel, Elvis Presley.
+.
+Gary’s friend Hank Ball on the phone, disclosing he had just bought his first 45 records.
+Gary was impressed, the last record he had purchased was a Bill Haley and the Comets 78 r pm recording of Rock Around The Clock for use on the families 78 rpm record player.
+Gary immediately on his way to join Hank, gazing for the first time at a 45 rpm record.
+His best friend having bought the current hit, Don’t Be Cruel by the upcoming singer of heartbreak Hotel, Elvis Presley.
 The boys finding it hard to believe Elvis actually had two hit songs in the top ten on one record, Don’t be Cruel and the flip side, Hound Dog.
-Hank having even a bigger surprise, Gene Vincent’s Be-Bop-A-Lula, the song rumored to have that forbidden F word in the lyrics.
-Both teens listening intensely and with acute affirmation, agreeing they heard the word, or so the two surmised.
+Hank having even a bigger surprise, Gene Vincent’s, Be-Bop-A-Lula, the song rumored to have that forbidden F word in the lyrics.
+Both teens listening intensely, and with acute affirmation, agreeing they heard the word, or so the two surmised.

-The San Francisco television station having flaunted it all week, a demonstration of a new accessible feature to the already highly publicized acclaimed High Fidelity, it was called Stereophonic Sound.
-Gary was curious to how they could broadcast such a sound considering the television had just one small speaker.
-The night of the exhibition having arrived, the teen in great anticipation tuning to the channel, attentive as the announcer instructing the viewers to retrieve a radio, tune it to their affiliate radio station and place it across the room from the television.
-Gary completing the directions, the station proceeding to demonstrate the stereophonic sound of various music selections, a person could distinguish between the two communicators and could hear the separation of the instruments.
-Gary was aware of the principle of stereophonic recording but still wondered how many viewers would envision to having two radios to produce stereophonic sound, knowing it would be just a matter of time when this new technology would be readily available, but it did give him an idea.
+.
+The San Francisco television station KPIX having flaunted it all week, a demonstration of Stereophonic Sound.
+Gary was curious to how they could broadcast such a sound considering most television sets had just one small speaker.
+The night of the exhibition having arrived, the announcer instructing the viewers to retrieve a radio, tune it to their affiliate radio station KSFO and place it across the room from the television, the station proceeding to demonstrate the enhancement of stereophonic sound with various music selections, a person could distinguish between the two communicators and could hear the separation of the instruments.
+Gary was aware of the principle of stereophonic recording, knowing it would be just a matter of time when this new technology would be readily available.

-Gary’s new Superheterodyne amplifying acquisition with its four high-powered 6L6 push-pull pentode tubes had animating results.
+.
+Gary’s new Wurlitzer Super-heterodyne amplifying acquisition with its four high-powered 6L6 push-pull pentode tubes had animating results.
 When the system was placed on the porch outside his room, facing Mountain Blvd., he could turn up the volume, the sound would reverberate through the 15 inch speaker with it 3 1/2 inch voice coil, cascading across the Mountain Blvd toward the hills, then the phone would ring, his mother answering, then making her appearance, relaying a neighborhood request, to turn it down.
-Gary reasoned, if silence is a void, music is life.
+Gary reasoned, with the advent of stereophonic high fidelity, certitude has been brought to the world of music.

 I found this post while looking for free lyrics.
 Thanks for sharing will come back regularly.